audrasmi/RFFLSCAD/metric_screws.scad.md

 coarse      | If true, make coarse threads instead of fine threads.
 Default: true flange      | radius of flange beyond the head.
-Default: 0 (no flange) phillips    | If given, the size of the phillips drive hole to add.  (ie: "#1", "#2", or "#3")
+Default: 0 (no flange) phillips    | If given, the size of the phillips drive hole to add.  (ie: "#1", "#2", or "#3") torx        | If given, the size of the Torx drive hole to add.  (ie: 10, 20, 30)

 ![Types of metric\_bolt()](images/metric_screws/metric_bolts.png)